lowleveldesign/debug-recipes/databases/mssqlserver/mssqlserver-querying.md

        'type_of_plan_guide', 'object_name_or_batch_text',
        'parameter_list', 'hints'

-Example of creating a plan guide with an `OPTIMIZE FOR` hint for a query:

-    EXEC sp_create_plan_guide
-       @name = N'plan_US_Country',
-       @stmt =
-          N'SELECT SalesOrderID, OrderDate, h.CustomerID, h.TerritoryID
-               FROM Sales.SalesOrderHeader AS h
-               INNER JOIN Sales.Customer AS c
-                  ON h.CustomerID = c.CustomerID
-               INNER JOIN Sales.SalesTerritory AS t
-                  ON c.TerritoryID = t.TerritoryID
-               WHERE t.CountryRegionCode = @Country',
-    @type = N'OBJECT',
-    @module_or_batch = N'Sales.GetOrdersByCountry',
-    @params = NULL,
-    @hints = N'OPTION (OPTIMIZE FOR (@Country = N''US''))';

 Read "Inside SQL Server querying" for more information on how to manage plan guides.

 ### Links